jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/introduction.md

 : Yield metrics are computed based on the Yield measurements for the period, the percentage of failures with respect to all completed jobs, $yield = N(unsuccessful) / N(successful)$

 Throughput
 : Throughput metrics tend to follow closely the measurements defined above.
-Throughput metrics introduce and additional consideration of "reference" levels chosen based on the intended use of the metric:
+Throughput metrics introduce and additional consideration of *reference* levels chosen based on the intended use of the metric:

 - Target goals (e.g. desired visitors to a commerce web site) to measure business performance against expectations.
 - A statistic computed over longer periods, typically the historical average or a high percentile (e.g. p80, p90) to detect trends or changes in the behavior of the system or job arrival.